Lis Addison

-Lis Addison is a composer, vocalist, keyboardist, dancer, producer, environmentalist, and philanthropist.
+Lis Addison is a composer/musician/producer, dancer, and environmental philanthropist.
 She composes in the ambient, classical crossover, world, new age and electronic music genres.
 Addison has composed and produced sixteen solo albums, soundtracks for film and dance and has over 10 million streams on Spotify, Apple, and Pandora.
 Her last four albums have charted in the top 10 of the New Age Charts.

 Addison writes meditative music, African-influenced dance music, and Indian-influenced music.

 Addison has been a professor at SAE Expressions Digital Arts College where she taught Music Theory and Environmental Science.
 She has also taught at the Globe Sound Healing Institute where she taught her Kinetic Voice Program, Music Theory and North Indian Classical Raga Singing.

 Early life and education

 Addison's father was a doctor, her mother was a ballet dancer and her grandmother a pianist.
 She began studying dance at age 8, piano at age 10, and writing songs at age 11.
 Addison went to Mills College, where she earned a BA in “Historical and Contemporary Perspectives of Music and the Environment” (an individualized major combining studies in music, history and biology), and an MFA in “Electronic Music and the Recording Media.”

 As an undergrad Addison studied piano, voice, and composition with Terry Riley and Lou Harrison, and music theory with Allaudin Mathieu.
 Collectively, they introduced her to world music.

 She was particularly drawn to Riley.
 This led to her studying north Indian classical Raga singing with Riley's teacher Pandit Pran Nath from India.

 While at Mills played in a reggae band in a more traditional singer-songwriter material role.

 She returned to Mills as a grad student in electronic music and recording.
 Addison studied voice, electronics, and rhythm to create electronic atmospheres.